chamilo/chamilo-lms/README.md

 Installation Chamilo v10
 ------------

-This version is *not* stable, is not even alpha is only for developers and testing.
+This version is *not* stable.
+It is not even alpha yet.
+Only for developers and testing.

-Via Command Line:
+Command-line install:
 ```
 git clone https://github.com/chamilo/chamilo-lms.git chamilo
 cd chamilo